 Often when we read the ingredients on the back of any beauty or skin care product, there is a long list of chemicals we can’t even pronounce.
 Imagine what all these combined chemicals are doing to you.
 There is definitely a certain amount of risk associated with it.
 Don’t be fooled by the terms “organic” or “natural” on the front label.
-Make sure to read the list of ingredient on the back to check .
+Make sure to read the list of the ingredient on the back.

-Fragrance is made up of nearly 4,000 separate ingredients.
+A fragrance is made up of nearly 4,000 separate ingredients.
 Artificial fragrance is commonly used in shampoos, deodorant, cosmetics, face and body products.
-Clinical observations have shown that exposure to fragrances cause allergic skin reactions, dizziness, coughing, headaches, depression, hyperactivity, irritability and behavioral changes.
+Clinical observations have shown that exposure to fragrances causes allergic skin reactions, dizziness, coughing, headaches, depression, hyperactivity, irritability, and behavioral changes.
 Synthetic fragrances are cancer causing or toxic.

 Propylene Glycol is a solvent and the active component in antifreeze.
-It is used in makeup, toothpaste.Deodrants , mouthwashes, lotions and hair products.
-Stick deodorants use a higher concentration of propylene Glycol than the amount used in industries.
+It is used in makeup, toothpaste, deodorant, mouthwashes, lotions, and hair products.
+Stick deodorants use a higher concentration of propylene glycol than the amount used in industries.
 It penetrates through the skin and has systematic consequences such as brain, liver and kidney abnormalities.
-In industries workers are required to wear gloves and take precaution to avoid skin contact while working with this toxic chemical yet there is no warning for the consumers.
+In industries, workers are required to wear gloves and take precaution to avoid skin contact while working with this toxic chemical yet there is no warning for the consumers.

 Do you care to read labels?